 The cost of adopting new technology is expensive; hence, the NHS requires significant funding increase to meet the health care standard.
 The population of the developed world is aging.
-In the UK, there is a high concern over such demographic change.
-The aging population has implication for the cost of providing health care.
-The treatment of elderly is expensive compared to other age groups.
+In the UK, there is high concern over such demographic change.
+The aging population has implications for the cost of providing health care.
+The treatment of the elderly is expensive compared to other age groups.

 The aging group takes a considerable proportion of the health budget.
 The rising expectation of patients and public for access to the latest therapies, coordinated health and social care services, customized to their needs are posing challenges for the UK health care system.

 The demographic trends are affecting health care spending.
 The health care costs vary across the life cycle, but the elderly populations are particularly expensive.
 The cost of providing care is getting expensive.
 Healthcare innovation is more costly than the replacement of old technology, for example, the latest cancer therapies raise affordability questions.

 The limited financial resources are another challenge that the UK is experiencing.
 The UK health care system needs to consider how health care expenditure is allocated appropriately to provide integrated services.
 The UK health care system has limited productivity improvements.
 Measuring the productivity of NHS is complicated and hotly debated.
 The recent national statistics suggest that the NHS has not fully utilized its capacity.
 The improvements in better performance management, reducing the length of stay, and better procurement practices have an important role to play in keeping health expenditure at an affordable level.